 - Also, ensure that you include valuable keywords on your heading tags

-- Also, you do not have to use all the six tags in your blog post.
-Your blog post will SEO friendly as long as you have used H1 tag, though it is recommended to use H2 for subheadings.
+- Also, you do not have to use all six tags in your blog post.
+Your blog post will SEO friendly as long as you have used the H1 tag, though it is recommended to use H2 for subheadings.

-- Validate your blog post with W3C validator to ensure you are using all the headings properly.
+- Validate your blog post with a W3C validator to ensure you are using all the headings properly.

 - Anchor Text: Ensure that you integrate keywords in your anchor text.
-As an instance, when you link your blog post to another post like “how to make your blog SEO-friendly” rather than using “Click Here” as an anchor text, it is better to use “how to make your blog SEO-friendly”.
+For instance, when you link your blog post to another post like “how to make your blog SEO-friendly” rather than using “Click Here” as an anchor text, it is better to use “how to make your blog SEO-friendly”.

 6. Use Breadcrumbs

-The best example can be seen on shopping websites such as amazon.com, ebay.com and more.
+The best example can be seen on shopping websites such as amazon.com, ebay.com, and more.

-7. Make Internal Linking a habit
+7. Make Internal Linking a Habit

-Personally, there are certain things that are more imperative to increasing engagement on your website than interlinking your blog posts.
+Personally, certain things are more imperative to increasing engagement on your website than interlinking your blog posts.
 A majority of users on your website will have no idea of your website and its navigation and you will realize that the only way to persuade them to traverse your website more is to add a link to related posts.

-I not only interlink my posts with other content on your website but also occasionally mention few points from them to make relevancy.
+I not only interlink my posts with other content on your website but also occasionally mention a few points from them to make relevancy.
 However, this is not always possible with WordPress’s default search feature.
 That’s why I keep Better Internal Link Search Plugin always handy.
 While this CMS’s search feature will search for your selected keyword in your blog post, and pages and return search results in chronological order, however, this plugin will use only page and post titles.